antoniusnaumann/atom-lang/README.md

 ### Functions
 Functions are declared using a name, a parameter list and the return type (if it has some).
-Their last expression is the return value:
+Their last expression implicitly is the return value:

 ```atom
 double(a Int) Int {